Ingest data from Apache Kafka and Amazon MSK by API

 Send a POST

-endpoint to create an ingestion job using your connection and details.
+endpoint to create a streaming ingestion job using your connection and details.

 Set the connection information in the source